BaudehloBiz/planllama-js/tests/README.md

 # Test Suite Documentation

-This document describes the comprehensive test suite for the Jobber library.
+This document describes the comprehensive test suite for the PlanLlama library.

 ## Test Structure